 2.2 Geographical Information System

-In this section a description of the Global Atlas’s primary product is and an outline of the usage areas, opportunities and special characteristics of the tool is given.
+This section includes a description of the Global Atlas’ primary product, an outline of the usage areas, and opportunities and special characteristics of the tool.

 The Atlas’s interface utilizes a Geographic Information System (GIS) to display the data.
 (Huisman & de By, 2009, p.
 26).
-These systems are tools that working with spatial and geographic information (Huismann & de By, 2009, p.
+These systems are tools that work with spatial and geographic information (Huisman & de By, 2009, p.
 26).
 GIS dates back to John Snow, who, prior to the age of computers, investigated the spread of cholera with the aid of geographic information.
 (Koch, T. & Denike.
 K., 2009, p.
 1246ff).
 Aronoff (1989, p.32) describes the functions of GIS as any system that can capture, prepare, manage, store, maintain, manipulate, analyze or present geographic or spatial data.
 GIS is used in different fields ranging from engineering to epidemiology to the social and natural sciences (see Naves, L. A., Port, L. B., Correa Rosa, J. W., Casulari, L. A. & Correa Rosa, J. W., 2015, p.
 8; Marschalko, M., Bednarik, M. & Yilmaz, I., 2012, p.
 1007 or Kwan, M.-P., 2012, p.
 245).
 Nevertheless, GIS is a very broad term.

-To get a better understanding how Global Atlas utilizes this tool, a simple example of a GIS is shown below in Figure 2.
+To get a better understanding of how Global Atlas utilizes this tool, a simple example of a GIS is shown below in Figure 2.
 The geographic data is split up into different layers with different information all belonging to the same location.
 In a GIS, this data can be managed, stored, maintained, manipulated or analyzed on each layer.
 In terms of the Global Atlas, the different data slices can be used to analyze the area.
-Examples of how the Atlas can be used including using the Atlas to find an area where there are several accommodations, where solar power is available, where a transmission grid is nearby, whether or not it intersects any illegal boundaries, whether the population is dense enough, whether or not there is no bird protection area, or whether a similar, competing form of an energy plant is nearby.
+Examples of how the Atlas can be used, include using the Atlas to find an area where there are several accommodations; where solar power is available; where a transmission grid is nearby; whether or not it intersects any illegal boundaries; whether the population is dense enough; whether or not there is a bird protection area; or whether a similar, competing form of an energy plant is nearby.
 These tools allow the user to deeply analyze the spatial situation when searching for the best location.